Support our Nonprofit Magazine!

-It’s Thanksgiving weekend here in Canada and the start of the holiday season.
-Holidays can be difficult in recovery.
-Between the family interactions, the focus on food, and the social activity, it was not an easy weekend to get through.
+Thanksgiving can be difficult in eating disorder recovery.
+Between the family interactions, the focus on food, and the social activity, it was never an easy weekend to get through for me.

-Here are some tips and things to remember that will help you get through this holiday weekend, and other similar holidays to come…
+Here are some tips and things to remember that have helped me and will hopefully also help you get through Thanksgiving and other similar holidays to come…

 This is something I battle with a lot: giving myself permission to struggle.
 It’s okay if you find this holiday particularly difficult.
 Struggling doesn’t mean you are weak or less capable.
 It also doesn’t mean you are “moving backwards” or not far enough along.
 Holidays are difficult for everyone and Thanksgiving, in particular, is rough when you’re in recovery.
 There is no shame in admitting to yourself (and others) if you are having a hard time.
 It’s completely normal.